Employment Law

 3

-When you ask for an accommodation, your employer cannot just say "no." They must engage in an "interactive process" with you.
-This means:
+When you ask for an accommodation, your employer cannot just say "no." They must engage in an interactive process with you.
+That means:

 Examples of Reasonable Accommodations